Glare (vision): Reducing factors

 Sunglasses are often worn to reduce glare; polarized sunglasses are designed to reduce glare caused by light reflected from non-metallic surfaces such as water, glossy printed matter or painted surfaces.
 An anti-reflective treatment on eyeglasses reduces the glare at night and glare from inside lights and computer screens that is caused by light bouncing off the lens.
 Some types of eyeglasses can reduce glare that occurs because of the imperfections on the surface of the eye.

 Light field measurements can be taken to reduce glare with digital post-processing.

 Measurement

 Methods

 Discomfort glare has often been studied using psychophysics experiments, where the common methods have been the luminance adjustment and category rating procedures.
 Studies conducted by Petherbridge and Hopkinson and Luckiesh and Guth. were amongst the first to compared subjective assessments given by observers against physical measurements produced by a glare source.

 Biases

 A comprehensive review of the methods used to measure glare showed that there are biases associated with its measurement.
-Luminance adjustments are sensitive to anchoring (cognitive bias) effects caused when the initial starting luminance viewed influences the final assessment of visual discomfort.
+Luminance adjustments are sensitive to anchoring effects caused when the initial starting luminance viewed influences the final assessment of visual discomfort.
 Glare is also subject to stimulus range bias effects.
 This occurs when the luminance range influences the final evaluation of glare given by the observer.
 A larger range, often results in higher glare evaluations given.